 Omega-3 Fatty Acids

 Omega-3 Fatty Acids are the main ingredient found in fish oil tablets.
-Omega-3 is used as a antilipemic (fat-regulating) treatment for people who have high levels of triglycerides (a type of unhealthy fat).
-Additionally, Omega-3 contributes to better brain, skin and heart health.
-You will find Omega-3 Fatty Acids in fish, seafood, hemp seed, flaxseed, walnuts and the oils that come from these seeds.
+Omega-3 is used as an antilipemic (fat-regulating) treatment for people who have high levels of triglycerides (a type of unhealthy fat).
+Additionally, Omega-3 contributes to better brain, skin, and heart health.
+You will find Omega-3 Fatty Acids in fish, seafood, hemp seed, flaxseed, walnuts, and the oils that come from these seeds.

 Closing Thoughts on Vitamins You Should Be Taking